 D. Value creation for Shareholders 12.
 Earnings per Share (for unlisted) (Rs.)
-Or Total Return to Shareholders (for listed) (%) 15 P&L Statement and Balance Sheet Or BSE / NSE Data For lover Over mile If pa other parameter - oss making CPSEs: reduction in losses/ expenses, etc., Finance and social sector Finance CPSEs: Loan disbursement/ rdue Loans/ NPA/ cost of raising funds/ Geographical coverage/ last disbursement, etc. rameter(s) is not applicable, the weightage may be allocated to other meter(s).
-Profit & Loss Statement/ Annual Report of CPSE Note be ac E. : In working out achievements for the year, quantified qualifications of ljusted in case of overstatement of Revenue/ Profit/ Surplus or unders Aggregate score would be subject to compliances failing which tatement of Loss/ Deficit.
-SN would be deducted and there will be no partial deduction: Compliance Parameters Marks Source/ Verification 1.
-DPE guidelines issued from time to time on CSR expenditure by CPSEs. -1 Administrative Ministry 2.
-Compliance of provisions in the Companies Act, 2013 (or SEBI (LODR) regulations in case of listed entities) on Corporate Governance such as: (i) Composition of Board of Directors (ii) Board Committees (Audit Committee etc.) (iii) Holding Board Meetings (iv) Related Party Transaction (v) Disclosures and Transparency -3 (-0.6 for each) Administrative Ministry on the basis of CAG/ Statutory/ Secretarial Auditor Report(s) 3.
-Target as given by NITI Aayog on Assets Monetization milestones -1 Administrative Ministry on the basis confirmation from NITI Aayog 4.
-Procurement and timely payment to Micro Small Enterprises (i) Procurement of goods or services through MSEs as % of Total procurement of goods and services - 25 % (ii) Procurement of goods or services through SC/ST MSEs as % of Total procurement of goods and services - 4% (iii) Procurement of goods or services through Women MSEs as % of Total procurement of goods and services - 3% -3 (-1 for each) Administrative Ministry on the basis of Sambandh portal 5.
-Steps and initiative taken for Health and Safety improvement of Human Resources in CPSEs (Target to be prescribed by the Administrative Ministry) " -1 Administrative Ministry
+15 P&L Statement and Or Balance Sheet Total Return to Shareholders (for listed) (%) Or BSE / NSE Data other parameter - Profit & Loss oss making CPSEs: reduction in losses/ expenses, etc., Statement/ Annual For 2 Finance and social sector Finance CPSEs: Loan disbursement/ Report of CPSE Over due Loans/ NPA/ cost of raising funds/ Geographical coverage/ last disbursement, etc. rameter(s) is not applicable, the weightage may be allocated to other neter(s).
+CAC/St. In working out achievements for the year, quantified qualifications of instead in ages of everytetement of Persenvel Profit/Surplus or under justed in case of overstatement of Revenue/ Profit/ Surplus or unders E. Aggregate score would be subject to compliances failing which full mark s, as indicated below, SN would be deducted and there will be no partial deduction: Marks Source/ 211 Compliance Parameters Marks Verification 1.
+DPE guidelines issued from time to time on CSR expenditure by -1 Administrative CPSEs.
+Ministry 2.
+Compliance of provisions in the Companies Act, 2013 (or SEBI -3 Administrative (LODR) regulations in case of listed entities) on Corporate (-0.6 Ministry on the basis Governance such as: for of CAG/ Statutory/ (i) Composition of Board of Directors each) Secretarial Auditor (ii) Board Committees (Audit Committee etc.) Report(s) (iii) Holding Board Meetings (iv) Related Party Transaction (v) Disclosures and Transparency 3.
+Procurement and timely payment to Micro & Small Enterprises -3 Administrative (i) Procurement of goods or services from MSEs as % of Total (-1 for Ministry on the basis procurement of goods and services - 25 % each) of Sambandh portal (ii) Procurement of goods or services from SC/ST MSEs as $\%$ of Total procurement of goods and services - 4% (iii) Procurement of goods or services from Women MSEs as $\%$ of Total procurement of goods and services - 3% 4.
+Steps and initiative taken for Health and Safety improvement of -1 Administrative Human Resources in CPSEs (Target to be prescribed by the Ministry Administrative Ministry)